MikaelMayer/Editor/README.md

 * Change the translation language
 * Edit the current translated sentences
 * Add a new translation language (go to the DOM inspector, and duplicate <option>English</option>, and then rename it to German)
+* Add a new pizza (same but duplicate a pizza option)
+* Rename a pizza wherever it appears
 * Add new translated sentences from the webpage (wrap "Final choices" so that it becomes "{:Final choices:}".
 After a roundtrip update, switch to French and translate it ("Choix finaux").
 * Remove one's pizza choice by selecting the first "Choose your pizza" option.